 I’m a big fan of supporting local businesses and that doesn’t just mean for retail shopping.
 Whenever possible, I try to avoid restaurants and coffee chains.
 Some people may even join a club to get coffee delivered to them, so they know it’s good quality and not from a generic chain.
 There is something to be said about ordering your coffee from coffee shop owners or ordering a pastry that has been made from scratch in that kitchen rather than shipped frozen and reheated.
-The local economy of Atlantic City has suffered tremendously in the past few years with casino closings.
+But whether you do decide to get your coffee from coffee chains or more local, I suggest you ask yourself – What do you know about coffee?
+You want to make sure before anything, that your coffee is sustainable and eco-friendly, rather than just buying the most convenient or cheapest coffee you can get.
+With Atlantic City, the local economy has suffered tremendously in the past few years with casino closings.
 Many people will be headed to the Jersey shore this summer and that is a perfect time to visit some locally owned coffee shops and get a thoughtfully prepared cup of joe.
+This is true, whether you’re going to ones here, or to Revolver Coffee – Vancouver Coffee Shop by Foodgressing across the border.
+Supporting local firms is vital across the world.
 Here are some of my favorites that I highly recommend you check out in your travels.

 This is a very artsy coffee shop that does a wonderful job of fostering community.
 Besides having delicious coffee offerings and my favorite lavender lemonade, you can see live music in their living room inspired space.
 They also have great outdoor seating that includes a pirate ship!